eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Appendix/CycloneDDS-contribute/windows.md

 ## Windows

-When considering contributing code, it might be good to know that build configurations for Travis CI and AppVeyor are present in the repository and that there is a test suite using CTest and CUnit that can be built locally if desired.
-To build it, set the CMake variable `BUILD_TESTING` to on when configuring, e.g.:
+Set the CMake variable `BUILD_TESTING` to on when configuring, e.g.:

 ```
 $ cd build